wallacegibbon/e-language-compiler/README.md

 ## Why another C ?

-- the syntax of C language is bad in many situations, like complex function pointers.
+- The syntax of C language is bad in many situations like complex function pointers.

-- the goto statement in C language is not powerful enough, gcc have "labels as values" to solve this, but it is not standard C, and it introduces new keyword.
+- The goto statement in C language is not powerful enough, gcc have "labels as values" to solve this, but it is not standard C, and it introduces new keyword.

+- C language does not have module system, the code constructing depends on many header files and building tools.

 ## vim plugin